Back to cruise search

 Day 15

-On the western edge of Algoa Bay, Port Elizabeth (Gqeberha) is an unassuming city with long stretches of beaches and pockets of Victorian architecture.
+Port Elizabeth (Gqeberha), on Algoa Bay’s western edge, has long stretches of beaches and pockets of Victorian architecture.
 Pods of frolicking dolphins swim close to shore.
-Just outside town, Kragga Kragga Game Park is home to roaming white rhinos and cheetahs, while guided game drives at Addo Elephant National Park (about 70 km northeast) offer thrilling encounters with the world’s largest land mammal.
+Just outside town, Amakhala Game Reserve offers thrilling game drives tracking white rhinos, cheetahs and other African wildlife, while guided game drives at Addo Elephant National Park (about 70 km northeast) offer thrilling encounters with the world’s largest land mammal.

 Mossel Bay